Mission Zéro Carbone Our educational activities Minett Mash-Up: De Podcast Free fruit from Minett's orchards

 Climate change is a major challenge, especially for urban areas, including the Minett UNESCO Biosphere.
 Often densely populated, these areas are vulnerable to climate change impacts such as air pollution, extreme weather events and heat waves.
 Cities are also major contributors to climate change, accounting for around 70% of global greenhouse gas emissions.

-The ClimProSud project aims to assess the urban bioclimate in the Minett UNESCO Biosphere Reserve in order to improve our understanding of the impact of urbanisation on the local climate and the consequences for human health, the natural environment and urban infrastructure.
+The “Stadtklimaanalyse für die Region PRO-SUD Region” has evaluated the urban bioclimate in the Minett UNESCO Biosphere to better understand the consequences on the local climate of our towns and cities, which will continue to grow in the coming years, and to better assess the impact on human health, the natural environment and urban infrastructure.

 UNDERSTANDING LOCAL IMPACTS OF CLIMATE CHANGE